athornton/JupyterCon-2018-talk/talk.rst

 Historically, astronomical research has been done with:

-* Desktop or laptop computer
+* Desktop or laptop computer:
-    * Usually pretty beefy by the standards of the day
+    * Usually pretty beefy by the standards of the day.
-* Astronomical software
+* Astronomical software:
     * Usually written by the researcher to address a particular hypothesis.
     * Usually written by a single astronomer, rather than a team of software engineers.
     * Maybe written by many astronomers, which is arguably worse.
-* Downloaded data stored locally
+* Downloaded data stored locally.

 ----